spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 Setting up External Tools
 *************************

-This section describes how to set up Python, Julia, GAMS, and SpineModel.jl for Spine Toolbox.
+This section describes how to set up Python, Julia, GAMS, and SpineOpt.jl for Spine Toolbox.

 .. contents::
    :local: